Perspective | Frank Vogel seemed like an uninspiring choice. He was perfect for the Lakers.

 “It’s a little different, definitely different than I expected and different than I’ve ever been a part of,” Vogel said that day.
 “But I understand the line of questioning.
 You just roll with the punches.”

-He has taken that high level of candor and refreshing self-awareness into the job.
+He has taken that candor and refreshing self-awareness into the job.
 The franchise was as fractured as it gets when he arrived, but this is a quality team now.
 Vogel quickly earned the respect of his two stars.

 He brought a defensive edge and physical mentality to a team that had been soft and aimless during a six-year playoff drought.
 He turned James into a full-time point guard.
 He worked around an inorganic roster with noticeable holes to build a sensible rotation that accentuates the Lakers’ height, long arms and mobility.
 He also handled tragedy and disruption well, first during the mourning of Kobe Bryant’s death, then in guiding the team through a pandemic that forced an unprecedented hiatus before an unfamiliar, sequestered season resumption at Disney World.